szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Holy and Unholy Word more generally effective (539) (IWDEE BGEE BG2EE EET)

 Generally, these two spells are not considered very effective, especially for mid- to late-SoA and beyond, because they cause only deafness, which does not trouble non-spellcasters.
-They also do not bypass magic resistance, slay effect excepted.
+They also do not bypass Magic Resistance, slay effect excepted.
 This component improves them significantly, trying to address that concern while also incorporating PnP additions from 2nd edition and others:

 Holy Word now: